 In April of 1990, FAME’s mission was significantly expanded when the agency assumed responsibility for administering the State’s higher education finance programs.
 Through a variety of loan, grant and scholarship programs, FAME helps Maine students and families meet the costs associated with higher education.
 To aid in this important effort, FAME also oversees an extensive outreach and counseling program that is designed to encourage young people to aspire to and pursue higher education.
 FAME is also the administrator for the State’s Section 529 Plan – the NextGen College Investing Plan®.

 FAME is committed to innovative, flexible solutions that address the needs of Maine individuals and companies in a changing economic landscape.
 With a core competency in finance, and a highly experienced staff, FAME is the place to turn to for resources that build success.

 Carlos Mello, Acting CEO

 Carlos has over thirty-five years of banking, lending, investment, finance and accounting experience.
 In addition to his role as FAME’s Acting CEO, he has served as the Chief Risk Officer at the agency.
 Prior to joining FAME, Carlos served as the President and CEO of Prudential Bank & Trust, FSB, and held other leadership positions at Prudential Financial.
 He also held senior vice president and managing director positions at People’s United Bank.
 Carlos is a certified financial planner and has held investment representative, investment advisor, and securities principal licenses.
 He is a former certified public accountant and received his B.S. in accounting from Boston College.
-Carlos currently serves as chair of the CEI Ventures Board of Directors and is an active member of the Episcopal Diocese of Maine, serving as senior warden at St. Thomas’ Camden and as a trustee of Diocesan funds.
+Carlos currently serves as chair of the CEI Ventures Board of Directors and is an active member of the Episcopal Diocese of Maine, serving as a trustee of Diocesan funds and recently as senior warden at St. Thomas’ Camden.
 Carlos and his wife live in Camden and are the parents of three adult children.